Integral points of bounded height on a log Fano threefold: Metrics, Heights, Tamagawa Measures, and Predictions

-The chosen metric on $\cL_{[3,-1]}$ defines a log-anticanonical height function on $X$, which we can easily describe in Cox coordinates: Since $X$ is proper, every rational point in $X(\QQ)$ lifts to a unique integral point in $\mX(\ZZ)$, which in turn corresponds to four integral points $(a,b,c,x,y,z)\in \mT(\ZZ)$ by Lemma \ref{lem:int-points-on-torsor}.
-By the coprimality condition and the equation, no prime can divide all of the monomials in the denominator of~(\ref{eq:log-metrization}).
+where $s$ is a section that does not vanish in $x$.
+Since $\prod_v\abs{\alpha}_v=1$ for all $\alpha\in \QQ$, this does not depend on the choice of $s$.
+Since $X$ is proper, every rational point in $X(\QQ)$ lifts to a unique integral point in $\mX(\ZZ)$, which in turn corresponds to four integral points $(a,b,c,x,y,z)\in \mT(\ZZ)$ by Lemma~\ref{lem:int-points-on-torsor}.
+By the coprimality condition and the equation, no prime can divide all of the monomials in the denominator of~\eqref{eq:log-metrization}.
 Thus we get

 for the image $\pc{a:b:c:x:y:z}\in X(\QQ)$ of $(a,b,c,x,y,z)\in \mT(\ZZ)$ (with the usual real absolute value).